 The Ok button will save the filter settings and if the filter is ON will update the Runs list with the filter settings.

 The Apply button will immediately reload the Runs list with the filter settings (if Filter On is checked).
 This can be used to quickly find runs based on the filter instead of having to use 3 steps to see the filtered results.
-Three steps would be: 1) (Edit) Filter, 2) change filter 3) Ok button
+Three steps would be: (1) (Edit) Filter, (2) change filter, (3) Ok button

 Clarifications